bcgov/wqbench/vignettes/Developer-instructions.md

 This data set will be sent separately after the first round of files is reviewed because this data depends on the updates to the trophic group data.

-- If there is no value in the **simple_lifestage** column this indicates it is a new life stage that was not in the previous coding of the database.
-- The **trophic_group** column indicates if the **simple_lifestage**
-  relates to a fish or amphibian.
-Only fish and amphibian groups need the life stage categorized into simple groups.
+Only fish and amphibian groups need the life stage categorized into simple groups, so this file only contains fish and amphibians.

-- The goal of the review is to ensure all cells in the **simple_lifestage** column that have **fish_amphibian_flag** column as TRUE are filled in.
-  - In the **simple_lifestage** column fill in the empty cell with either `els` (early life stage), `juvenile` or `adult`.
+*lifestage-code-review.csv*: - If there is no value in the **simple_lifestage** column this indicates it is a new life stage that was not in the previous coding of the database. - The goal of the review is to ensure all cells in the **simple_lifestage** are filled in. - In the **simple_lifestage** column fill in any empty cells with either `els` (early life stage), `juvenile` or `adult`.

-If any incorrect values are found, then those rows can be updated.
+Once completed, this file should be saved in the `"completed"` subfolder in the review folder.

 ### BC Species